Resurrecting the Legend: How Callan Brown Found the 1974 Wild Gunman

 Was Wild Gunman a digital game?

-Why were the original reels so rare?
+Why were the original film reels so rare?

 Who is responsible for the reconstruction?

-Where can I see this machine?
+Where can I see this machine in person?